-A Level English Literature
+A-Level English Literature

-Teaching Staff: G. Treeby (Head of Department), C.M.
-Summers (Second in Department), C.J.
-Saunders, E. Exelby (Head of Sixth Form)
+Teaching Staff: C.M.
+Summers (Head of Department), C.J.
+Saunders, E. Exelby (Head of Sixth Form), G.N.
+Gamble

 As C. S. Lewis said, 'We read to know we're not alone.'
 The study of literature allows us to see the world differently and also allows us to connect with the experiences of others, exploring characters perhaps far removed from our everyday lives.
 In a more practical sense, the subject offers the opportunity to form and shape arguments, allows for the development of intellectual and critical thinking, provides an excellent grounding in professional written work and demands that we think carefully about the way language is used to shape meaning.